-Literature Lab™ mines PubMed to find answers you have always wanted.
+Literature Lab™ applications mine PubMed to find answers you have always wanted.
 Our human-curated gene thesaurus sets us apart.

-At the core of the Literature Lab™ database is the Acumenta Biotech Gene Thesaurus, a repository of gene, protein and pathway nomenclature gathered from the major genomic databases and human-curated to produce searches with high precision and high recall.
+At the core of the Literature Lab™ database is the Acumenta Biotech Gene Thesaurus, a repository of gene and protein nomenclature gathered from the major genomic databases and human-curated to produce searches with high precision and high recall.
 Driven by our analytical perspective and deep understanding of search, Literature Lab™ Basic enables queries that satisfy our users' curiosity and creative thinking while eliminating the hindrance of syntax rules and cryptic commands.

 UNEARTH Gene References buried in the Literature.

 The Literature Lab™ database contains all the gene, biological, and biochemical references in every PubMed abstract.
 With just a few clicks, you can view the genes, pathways and other biological and biochemical functions associated in the literature with your specific area of interest.

 Which pathways, drugs, chemical actions, inhibitors… are mentioned in the literature with a specific disease?
 A few clicks and you have the answer.

 The log of the product of frequency (LPF), shown in the screen images on these pages, is used to score the strength of associations between genes and biological terms, removing abstract volume bias and clarifying relationships in the literature.